fermyon/spin/docs/content/sips/006-spin-plugins.md

     -f, --file       Path to local manifest (mutex with `-u`).
     -u, --url        Address of remote manifest (mutex with `-f`).
     -d, --downgrade  Enables downgrading a plugin to an older specified version.
-    -s, --skip-version-compat-check  Instructs Spin to install the plugin even if its manifest specifies that it is incompatible with the current version of Spin
 ```

 The update will fail if the latest or user-specified version of the plugin is not [compatible with the current version of Spin](#plugin-compatibility).
-This failure can be overridden with `--skip-version-compat-check`.

 ### Spin Plugin Manifest